KianBahasadri/bahasadri.com/docs/features/calculator/FEATURES.md

 -   Multiplication (×)
 -   Division (÷)

+The calculator supports equations of any length, allowing users to chain multiple operations together (e.g., "5 + 3 * 2 - 1").
 The calculator evaluates expressions and displays the current equation being typed on the display screen, showing the result after calculation.

 ### Button-Based Interface